Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Problem

-It is clear that the problem GSSSP is just the problem CSSSP when $G$ is graph with weight $w$ and $f$ is the path functional $d$ of example 1, see Section 5.
-It is also clear that the problem ARP (see literature [6] or example 2) is an instance of the problem GSSSP.
+~\\ It is clear that the problem GSSSP is just the problem CSSSP when $G$ is the graph with weight $w$ and $f$ is the path function $d$ in the example 1 of Section 6.
+It is also clear that the ARP problem, see Xiao et al. [22] (2009) or example 2, is an instance of the problem GSSSP.
 The two facts show that the problem GSSSP is really generalization of the problem CSSSP.